kicomah/kicomah/README.md

   -   Data structures and algorithms, with a focus on problem solving to implement things learnt in theory
   -   Real Analysis and Calculus
   -   Web Front-end (HTML/CSS/JS/Web API)
+  -   Web Back-end (Requests, responses, and databases with Django 3.0)
   -   Wiki engines

 I write only code in Github.
 Check my Notion for texts I have written!